Counselors and Staff

 Jason Healy, LICSW

 Jason is interested in how we can work with dilemmas and unhelpful patterns of behavior through creativity, curiosity and empathy as an ongoing practice.
 He works out of a psychodynamic framework and also makes use of various modalities such as mindfulness and narrative approaches to accompany people in a therapeutic process.
 He worked as an independent artist for several years and also offers the possibility to work with artistic materials to deepen and enhance therapy.
 Jason has previous experience working with young adults in an agency providing services to clients with ongoing mental illness.
 In addition to his position at Lesley, he sees clients in his private practice in Cambridge.
 He speaks French, Dutch, and Spanish.
 Jason has an MSW from Simmons School of Social Work, an MA in Art Therapy from City & Guilds in London through the Tobias School of Art and Therapy, and a BA in English Literature from Vassar College.

 Ellen has a bachelor’s degree in Education/Human Services from the University of Massachusetts/Amherst.
-Before joining the Counseling Center staff, Ellen worked in the entertainment industry as a management assistant.
-Her work consisted of managing social media, fan club, and day to day operations for a musician/actor.
-She has also worked with a state run agency which assisted in giving individual school placement for students with different learning abilities as well as supporting the school based programs in which they were enrolled.
-In her spare time, Ellen enjoys hiking, movies, and throwing theme parties.
+Before joining the Counseling Center staff, Ellen worked in the entertainment/music industry as a management assistant for a singer/composer/actor.
+She has also worked with a state run agency which assisted in giving individual school placement to students with different learning abilities as well as supporting the school based programs in which they were enrolled.
+In her spare time, Ellen enjoys baking, live music, movies, and spoiling her beagle Mable.